Accreditation of foreign representatives: administrative policies and guidelines

 - Duration of bilateral postings in Canada

-The Department of Foreign Affairs and International Trade (DFAIT) is responsible to conduct all diplomatic and consular relations on behalf of Canada and all official communication between the Government of Canada and the government of any country and the between the Government of Canada and any international organization.
-Within this context, DFAIT’s Office of Protocol is specifically mandated to manage services and programs to the Diplomatic Corps, including accreditation services, in compliance with international and domestic laws/regulations, while ensuring liaison with other federal and provincial authorities that assist in enabling diplomatic missions and international organizations to carry out their duties.
+The Department of Foreign Affairs, Trade and Development (DFATD) is responsible to conduct all diplomatic and consular relations on behalf of Canada and all official communication between the Government of Canada and the government of any country and the between the Government of Canada and any international organization.
+Within this context, DFATD’s Office of Protocol is specifically mandated to manage services and programs to the Diplomatic Corps, including accreditation services, in compliance with international and domestic laws/regulations, while ensuring liaison with other federal and provincial authorities that assist in enabling diplomatic missions and international organizations to carry out their duties.

 As it is the Government of Canada’s policy to facilitate the stay in Canada of foreign representatives, this policy aims at: